 Specific - “Spend less money” is not clear or specific.
 If you want to make a difference, tell yourself, “I will spend less than $40 a week on coffee and lunch starting next Monday.”

 Measurable - Set deadlines and keep a running record of your goals.
 As more data comes in, you can start comparing month-to-month progress.

 When trying to boost your finances, remember that seemingly unrelated areas of your life all contribute to self-improvement and can positively impact your wallet.

 Here are some life changes that could potentially improve your finances:

-- Education - Have you been considering a night class or getting certified for a certain skill?
+Education - Have you been considering a night class or getting certified for a certain skill?
 Educating yourself could make you more valuable to employers and might result in a raise or a new job offer.
-Your new skills could pay off in one way or the other.
+Your new skills could pay off in one way or another.

 Believe in yourself

 Self-Improvement Month is a great time to refocus your current goals and set new financial objectives.
 Improving your finances is achievable, but success won’t happen overnight.
 Create a plan, stick to the program and remain confident throughout the process.
 You can do it!